Gwen Stefani Allegedly ‘Butting Heads With So Many People’ On ‘The Voice’

 “Adam and I, we’ve known each other now for a while,” Gwen then said of Levine according to BuddyTV, adding, “And, of course, Blake, who I think is the greatest guy ever.
 It’s just so fun.
 It’s so easy and comfortable.”

-Stefani also admitted on the show that she was “nervous” about heading back to The Voice with Blake prior to the rumors her relationship with the country star may have changed her demenor on the set and amid reports she’s supposedly been acting like a “diva.”
+Stefani also admitted on the show that she was “nervous” about heading back to The Voice with Blake prior to the rumors her relationship with the country star may have changed her demeanor on the set and amid reports she’s supposedly been acting like a “diva.”

 “[Working with Blake made me] nervous at first,” Stefani admitted of her much-anticipated return to The Voice.
 “I was like, ‘Wait, is this going to be awkward?
 How am I going to act?'”
 Gwen continued, but revealed that being back on the show after two seasons away is “just natural.”

-As for whether or not Gwen will be back for Season 13 later this year amid the “diva” accusations, NBC are staying tight lipped when it comes to the coaching lineup, though rumors are swirling that there could be a complete change around for the cast which could potentially see Gwen, Adam, Blake and Alicia all replaced.
+As for whether or not Gwen will be back for Season 13 later this year amid the “diva” accusations, NBC are staying tight-lipped when it comes to the coaching lineup, though rumors are swirling that there could be a complete change around for the cast which could potentially see Gwen, Adam, Blake, and Alicia all replaced.

 What do you think of reports claiming Gwen Stefani is allegedly “butting heads” with her co-workers on The Voice?